Running with SLURM#

 Because such steps are computationally intensive, SLURM can be used to request dedicated resources to run the job on.
 It will then run in the background, allowing you to do other things, as well as run multiple jobs at once in parallel.

-Running a process with SLURM#
+Running a single function with SLURM#

 The slurm argument can take one of three possible inputs: